MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-analyze-sentiment.md

     LIMIT 5;
     ```

-    The above query uses a common table expression or CTE to get the sentiment scores for the first 100 records in the `reviews` table.
-It then selects the `sentiment` composite type columns from the CTE to extract the individual values from the `sentiment_analysis_result`.
+    The above query uses a common table expression or CTE to get the sentiment scores for all records in the `reviews` table.
+It then selects the `sentiment` composite type columns from the `sentiment_analysis_result` returned by the CTE to extract the individual values from `tuple.`

-9. You can likewise run a similar query to look for negative reviews:

-    ```sql
-    WITH cte AS (
-        SELECT id, comments, azure_cognitive.analyze_sentiment(comments, 'en') AS sentiment FROM reviews LIMIT 100 )
-    SELECT
-        id,
-        (sentiment).sentiment,
-        (sentiment).positive_score,
-        (sentiment).neutral_score,
-        (sentiment).negative_score,
-        comments
-    FROM cte
-    WHERE (sentiment).negative_score > 0.70
-    LIMIT 5;
-    ```

-10. TODO: Run another query to insert the values into new columns in the database.
+## Store Sentiment in the Reviews Table

+For the rental property recommendation system you are building for Margie's Travel, you want to store sentiment ratings in the database so you do not have to make calls and incur costs every time sentiment assessments are requested.
+Performing sentiment analysis on the fly can be great for small numbers of records or analyzing data in near-real time.
+Still, for your stored reviews, adding the sentiment data into the database for use in your application makes sense.
+To do this, you want to alter the `reviews` table to add columns for storing the sentiment assessment and the positive, neutral, and negative scores.

+1. Run the following query to update the `reviews` table so it can store sentiment details:

     ```sql
     ALTER TABLE reviews